 "When the English actually believe that they know 'intuitively' what is good and evil, when they therefore suppose that they no longer require Christianity as the guarantee of morality, we merely witness the effects of the dominion of the Christian value judgment and an expression of the strength and depth of this dominion: such that the origin of English morality has been forgotten, such that the very conditional character of its right to existence is no longer felt.
 For the English, morality is not yet a problem."

 Despite Nietzsche's comments, there is still no lack of materialists attempting to fall back on Judeo-christian morals.
-It would appear the urge to appear moral (in their own eyes at least) is stronger than that of being rationally coherent.
+It would appear that the urge to appear moral (in their own eyes at least) is rather stronger than the urge to be rationally coherent.
 Philip Yancey (an American Evangelical author) writes about a visit with other evangelical leaders to Russia shortly after the fall of Communism (which had consistently applied a materialistic world-view for over 70 years) and a meeting with the editors of the newspaper Pravda.
 Yancey notes.
 (1995: 131)

 "Pravda editors conceded to us that they did not know how to motivate people to show compassion.
 A recent campaign to raise funds for the children of Chernobyl had foundered.
 The average Soviet citizen would rather spend his money on drink than support needy children.
 Their own polls had revealed that 70% of Soviet parents would not allow their own children to have contact with a disabled child; 80% would not give money to help; some advocated infanticide.
 "How do you reform change, motivate people ?" the editors asked us."